 Lattice: The lattice is the horizontal career growth path that broadens knowledge and creates value for the employee.

 A horizontal move doesn’t always correlate to higher status.
 Most often a move across the career lattice means transferring to a different department where the employee widens their skillset by learning new skills and reskilling their existing ones.

 BizLibrary can work with you to develop a training program to focus on employee reskilling and upskilling, so they can continue to grow in their careers, vertically or horizontally.
 As an L&D professional, utilizing learning initiatives and career pathing software allows administrators to easily build and manage curriculums for new hire onboarding or for veterans to brush up on new skills.
 Learning initiatives track progress and create learning plans and structured programs for employees.

 Creating Opportunity for Career Growth in Your Organization

-Upskilling and reskilling is the key to employee growth.
-Each employee’s career path may look different, but the steps to starting are all the same.
+Upskilling and reskilling are the key to employee growth.
+Each employee’s career path may look different, but the beginning steps are often the same:

 - Create an organizational chart of all company positions.

 - Write job descriptions for each role in the roadmap.
 Included in the job descriptions should be the responsibilities of the role, the skills needed, and the requirements of the job.